-- On-campus licensed professional psychologists, counselors and staff - On-campus health service providers and staff - On-campus Victim Advocate
+- On-campus licensed professional psychologists, counselors and staff

-• Off-campus:
+- Off-campus:

-- Licensed professional counselors
+- o Licensed professional counselors

-- Local rape crisis counselors
+- o Local rape crisis counselors

 - o Domestic violence resources,

 - o Local or state assistance agencies,

 - o Clergy/Chaplains

 All of the above employees will maintain confidentiality except in extreme cases of immediate threat or danger, or abuse of a minor.
 Campus counselors are available to help free of charge and can be seen on an emergency basis during normal business hours.
 These employees will submit timely anonymous, aggregate statistical information for Clery Act purposes unless they believe it would be harmful to a specific client or patient.